abongiox/hoecs/README.md

  The Fortram module "hoecs.f90" can be used to calculate via a DFT approach the nonlinear elastic constants of a solid material.
-The method implemented in this module allow to calculate elastic constants up to 8th order of a solid material of arbitrary symmetry.
+The method implemented in this module allows to calculate elastic constants up to 8th order of any solid material, regardless of its symmetry.

  Compilation of this Fortran module requires a standard fortran compiler and the BLAS and LAPACK libraries (see